kofoworola-e/forage_virtual_internship/README.md

 ## 🎯 Forage Virtual Internships – Kofo's Task Showcase

-Welcome to my curated repository of tasks and projects completed as part of various **virtual internship programs on [Forage](https://www.theforage.com/)**.
+Welcome to my curated repository of tasks and projects completed as part of various **virtual internship simulation programs on [Forage](https://www.theforage.com/)**.
 Each task represents a hands-on simulation of real-world problems tackled by leading companies around the world — from banking to tech and consulting.

 ### 🚀 What You’ll Find Here